simpleanalytics/docs/_docs/30_features/30_embed-graph.md

 permalink: /embed-graph-on-your-site
 ---

 Simple Analytics has a script which you can use to embed public website statistics.

-It's in beta, so **use at your own risk**.
+> Do you want to access your stats with even more freedom?
+Use our [API](/api) for that!

 ```html
 <p>